Nicky Hager's Other People's Wars :

 The reason for this comes down the meaning of phrases such as 'Civil-Military Operations'.

-activity and a political justification for an activity may be completely at odds but both allow it to take place.
+political justification for an activity may be completely at odds but both allow it to take place.
 Other People's Wars indicates that Public Relations is an important part of military considerations, aimed at leading political decisions

 Hager describes the ways humanitarian aid and military intelligence are designated by the same military rubric as